Kalliszta/gamestore-api/README.md

 All the tests, both unit tests & integration tests, I created for the gamestore API successfully passed.
 The tests overall exceed the required coverage of 80% (as stated by businesses) on the src/main/java, having an overall coverage of 86.7% (even with integration tests disabled with the @Disabled annotation).
 </p>

->Image showing coverage with integration tests disabled:
+>Image showing coverage of 86.7% with integration tests disabled:
 >
 >![Coverage (disabled integration tests) with drawings](https://user-images.githubusercontent.com/93586261/158376753-554da7f0-da17-4753-80ef-26c5a2a0f411.jpg)

->Image showing coverage with integration tests:
+>Image showing coverage of 86.7% with integration tests:
 >
 >![Coverage with drawings](https://user-images.githubusercontent.com/93586261/158376850-755d9798-c93b-4030-8e05-90b3562eb14c.jpg)